zeekhuge/BeagleScope/README.md

 The overall software stack would allow developers to use PRUs for many cool applications.
 One of such applications is an Oscilloscope.
 This can be achieved using a fast ADC along with the developed software.
 This project will also try to develop a 20MHz oscilloscope as a test for the developed code.

+---

 ## This Branch - "port_to_4.4.12-ti-r31+"
+This is the main branch for now.
 In kernel version 4.4.12-ti-r31, the RPMsg framework used ARM INTC in place of Mailboxes to generate kicks from, and to PRUs.
 This was a significant change and the code needed to be modified to work with this new RPMsg framework.
 This branch has the code that works with kernel later than 4.4.12-ti-r31.
 To get examples for older version, checkout the [master branch](https://github.com/ZeekHuge/BeagleScope/tree/master).

+---

+## Contents

+- #### docs/
+    The direcotry contains the documents and notes that have been used or created along the main development process.

+- #### driver/
+    The directory contains all the kernel linux related code for the main project.
+It contains following driver source

+    1. parallel_interface
+    2. pi-bus
+    3. beaglescope_driver

+- #### dtc/
+    The directory contains the source for the device tree overlays that need to be loaded for the software stack to work correctly.

+- #### examples/
+    Directory that contains the examples that have been developed while learning PRU programming.

+- #### firmware/
+    The directory contains the PRU firmware that needs to be compiled and installed to booted onto the PRUs to serve as a parallel interfacing bus.

+---

+## Get started:

+---

-## firmware/
+## Available for use:

-firmware directory contains BeagleScope firmware code for PRUs (under developement).
-BeagleScope uses these two PRU cores to sample data and transfer it to the Main Processing Unit (MPU).
+___

+## Want this fast ?
+Help me develope it
+See the [Quickstart]() to get started quickly.

+---
 ## License
 The kernel code is released under the [GPLv2](https://opensource.org/licenses/GPL-2.0/) license.